nikr/api_docs/doc/donations_api.md

 * A donation is always attached to a donor.
 Use the Create or Match endpoints on the [People API](http://nationbuilder.com/people_api) to create or find the person who will act as the donor.
 * When creating a donation, the `id` of the donor should be specified in the `donor_id` field.
 * If `donor_id` is specified the following fields are copied from the donor to the donation so there is no need to specify them: `email`, `first_name`, `last_name`, `employer`, `occupation`, `recruiter_id`.
+* Recurring_donation_id should not be set when creating a new donation.

 ### Example